Droit du seigneur: Africa

 In modern times, Zaire's president Mobutu Sese Seko appropriated the droit de seigneur when traveling around the country, where local chiefs offered him virgins.

-America
+North America

 The term has also been used to describe the sexual exploitation of slaves in the United States.

 Asia

 As late as the 19th century, some Kurdish chieftains in Anatolia raped Armenian brides on their wedding night (part of what was then known as the khafir or hafir system).

 Oceania

 In the Hawaiian Islands, the privilege for chiefs was often observed, according to "Sexual Behavior in Pre Contact Hawai'i" by Milton Diamond.
 A young girl's parents viewed the coupling with favor.
 This is because the girl might conceive the chief's child and be allowed to keep it.

 Debate in the 19th and 20th centuries

 Scholars in the 19th and 20th centuries gave the historical basis of the "right of first night" a good deal of attention.
-Historians David M. Walker and Hector McKechnie wrote that the right might have existed in medieval Europe, but other historians have concluded that it is a myth, and that all references to it are from later periods.
 Over time, the Encyclopædia Britannica and the Larousse encyclopedias dramatically changed their opinion on the topic, moving from acceptance to rejection of the historical veracity of the idea.

 French writer Louis Veuillot wrote a book in 1854 disputing its existence.
 After an exhaustive historical study, German jurist Karl Schmidt concluded in 1881 that it was a scholarly misconception.
 After Schmidt, many of those who believed in the existence of the custom based their opinions on anthropological studies of tribal societies, though according to W. D. Howarth, this was a misguided argument because of the disparity between the tribal societies and medieval European society.
 In The Origin of the Family, Private Property and the State in 1884, socialist Friedrich Engels argued it was real and had an anthropological origin.
+Italian scholar Paolo Mantegazza, in his 1885 book The Sexual Relations of Mankind, said that while not a law, it was most likely a binding custom.

+In 1910, the Celtic scholar Whitley Stokes said that the existence of the practice was "evidenced though not proved" to have existed in Ireland.
 In 1930, Scottish legal scholar Hector McKechnie concluded, based on historical evidence, that the practice had existed in Scotland in early times.

-Italian scholar Paolo Mantegazza, in his 1935 book The Sexual Relations of Mankind, said that while not a law, it was most likely a binding custom.
+Historians David M. Walker and Hector McKechnie wrote that the right might have existed in medieval Europe, but other historians have concluded that it is a myth, and that all references to it are from later periods.